Salkantay Trek diary – Part 3: My new family Pachacutec or the first day of the trek

 Our new family Pachacutec

 Finally, he explained that in the next following days we shall not consider ourselves a group but a family.
 Because a family is something special and completely different to a normal group.
 “It would strengthen the team spirit you will need during the next days”, said him.
 But as every family has a name, our new family also needed a name.
 He asked us which name we would like to choose, and as he saw that nobody had an idea, he made a suggestion.
 Our name will be “Pachacutec, okay folks?” asked Ramiro.
 Back home, I did some research and found out that Pachacutec was the ninth ruler of Peru and allegedly, the founder of Machu Picchu.
-After that, my new family Pachacutec and I began with the Salkantay Trek.
+After that, my new family Pachacutec and I finally began hiking to Machu Picchu.
 It was about 8:30 a.m.

 Towards Soray Pampa